-Join the #UnSelfie Revolution to Raise Kids with Empathy, Moral Conviction and Courage To Make a Better World
+Join the #UnSelfie Project to Raise Kids with Empathy and Courage To Make a Better World

-Summer, of course, once revolved around free play.
-Kids would spend all day every day outside riding bikes, playing baseball, swimming in lakes and pools, or just hanging out with neighborhood friends.
+Summer once revolved around free play and spending all day every day outside riding bikes, playing baseball, swimming in lakes and pools, or just hanging out with neighborhood friends.
 But for many reasons—a cultural emphasis on achievement, fear for kids’ safety, the dependence on digital devices as entertainment–those carefree days are long gone.
-Like childhood itself, summer has become play-deprived and hyper-competitive.
+Like childhood itself, summer has become play-deprived and hyper-competitive and that is a tragedy for our kids.

 We can’t turn back the clock, but we can infuse more fun, free play and and empathy-building activities into our kids’ summer.
-Here are ten ways to do so from my new book, UnSelfie: Why Empathetic Kids Succeed in Our All-About-Me World.
+Doing so can help not only reduce their stress and loneliness but also learn to get along and learn face to face connection.
+Here are nine, no-cost ways to do so from UnSelfie: Why Empathetic Kids Succeed in Our All-About-Me World.

 1. Cut one activity to make room for play with friends.

-Sit down with your child and his calendar right now and ask: is there one extra activity that can be cut to free up time to connect with peers and practice social skills?
+Sit down with your child and his calendar right now.
+Is there one extra activity that can be cut to free up time to connect with peers and practice social skills?
 Make sure “be with friend” is added to the agenda.
 Kids are starved for play—so it’s crucial that during these few short months we make up this deficit as much as possible.

 REALITY CHECK: 80% of kids say they wish they had more free time; 41% admit feeling stressed most of the time because they have too much to do.